nikerla/vc-content/pages/businessfeatures/order-management-software.md

     <p></p>
     <p class="text">Virto Commerce OMS software is not your ordinary order management software – it offers an opportunity to arrange and streamline your workflow, helps keep track of your inventory and order status, facilitates accounting and logistics and is fully customizable to your business’ unique needs and requirements.
 This is a whole new level of ecommerce order management software!</p>
 		<p class="text"><a href="{{ '/features/for-business-professionals' | absolute_url }}">Module-based architecture</a> makes our OMS system an <a href="{{ '/glossary/agile-software-platform' | absolute_url }}">agile platform</a>, easy and safe to modify, add and remove features and integrate into your existing business processes and supporting software.</p>
-    <h4>OMS pricing </h4>
+    <h4>OMS pricing</h4>
     <p class="text">With all the great qualities it offers, we make sure to have the Virto Commerce OMS solution work for your business, both in terms of services offered and OMS pricing.
-We have multiple options available, so you can always find one that fits your company’s budget – you can choose to pay monthly, annually, perpetual, and more.</p>
+We have multiple OMS pricing options available, so you can always find one that fits your company’s budget – you can choose to pay monthly, annually, perpetual, and more.</p>
 		<div class="buttons">
 			<a class="button fill" href="/try-now">Try It Now</a>
 			<a class="button fill" href="/contact-us">Request Information & Personal Demo</a>